jenny-hc-h/Uban-Scene-Segmentation-for-Autonomous-Vehicle/README.md

 DATASET_DIR is the direction of the dataset folder.

-MODE is the mode "train", "test" or "visualize".
+MODE is the mode "train" or "visualize".